• Skip to main content

 • Add the chopped green chillies, garlic and ginger.
 Saute the mixture until fragrant and ginger gets a bit soft and sticking.

-• Add the spice powders and mix well.
+• Reduce the heat to lowest and add the spice powders and mix well.

 • Add the preserved limes along with all the vinegar liquid from the bottle.